Did you know that more than a quarter of worldwide book sales consist of e-books?

 The biggest thing that changed my book sales was promotion.

-Having a KDP promotion strategy is crucial for your success as a self published author.
+Having an ebook promotion strategy is crucial for your success as a self published author.

 You can upload your books and wait, but proper promotional techniques will get you downloads and sales immediately.